trenchproject/R-Docker-Server/README.md

 This repository contains a build script to install and run a docker image (also located here) that will create and configure an r shiny and rstudio server to host various r shiny apps on an ec2 instance.
 To host more/ different apps, simply modify the apps pulled by the script and install any additional packages needed by modifying the dockerfile.

 ## Execution
 To use this repository to create a new RShiny and RStudio Docker based server, create a new Linux 2 EC2 instance (suggest using a medium instance with >=25gb storage and >=4gb memory).
 If you create it with the security group "R-Docker-Server", you will automatically provide access to relevant ports.
+You also will need to have already created a free Docker account.
 Then, ssh into the instance using a keypair and execute the following commands
 1. Install Git:
 `sudo yum install git -y`